 Dr. Fuller explained she had repaired the VSD with a DACRON (synthetic fiber) patch, stitching it over the hole, into the heart muscle, all the way around.
 She also stitched closed a small hole (a foramen ovale) between the upper chambers.

-Nora's mom will never forget seeing her after the surgery.
+Heather will never forget when she saw Nora for the first time after surgery.
 "I put my hand on her chest above the bandage and I couldn't feel the murmur.
-It was amazing - it was all fixed."
+It was amazing — it was all fixed."